protickcse22/Do-Today/README.md

 # Do-Today
-This todo management app will use jetpack library like compose, room.
-It also follow clear architecture pattern.
+This todo management app will use the jetpack library like compose, and room.
+It also follows the clean architecture pattern.